APMonitor/begin_java/06-Operators.md

 ```

 ## Relational Operators
-Relational operators are used to determine the relationship between values of different pieces of data.
-You could use a relational operator to test weather ther temperature of the TCLab is above a miminum tempurature.
+Relational operators show the relationship between different data, like whether one variable is greater than another variable.
 The relational operators in java are:
 |   |                |
 |---|----------------|
 | == | Equals|